testuser1991/spotify-downloader/README.md

 - `meta`: Updates metadata for the provided song files.
 </details>

+## Service file
+If you are using linux and wish to run a webui with .service file then the file should look like this [Unit]
+Description=spotdl Web Interface
+After=network.target

+[Service]
+Type=simple
+ExecStart=/bin/bash -c 'cd /path/to/folder/ && /usr/local/bin/spotdl web --web-use-output-dir --host 0.0.0.0'
+Restart=always
+RestartSec=3

+[Install]
+WantedBy=multi-user.target

 ## Music Sourcing and Audio Quality

 spotDL uses YouTube as a source for music downloads.
 This method is used to avoid any issues related to downloading music from Spotify.